-Transnational corporate interest in land-related investments in the global south has exploded in recent years, as the food, energy and financial industries relentlessly pursue new resources and markets.
-This rush for land has resulted in a tenure insecurity crisis manifested in forced displacement and dispossession on a staggering scale.
+As food, energy and financial industries relentlessly pursue new resources and markets, their interest in developing countries has exploded.
+The resulting rush for land and resources has led to forced displacement and dispossession on a staggering scale.
 Every year, millions of people are forcibly driven from their lands, homes and farms to make way for oil and gas pipelines, hydropower dams, high-end real estate development, large-scale agro-industrial plantations, and other mega-development projects.

-While these projects can bring much-needed economic development, all too often the benefits are not equitably distributed and poor and marginalized communities end up shouldering the costs.
-Displacement of local landholders and destruction of natural resources has led to devastating and multi-faceted human rights impacts, including destroyed livelihoods, food insecurity, diminished access to schools and healthcare and the breakdown of social networks and cultures.
-Instead of contributing to a country’s development, ill-conceived investments can undermine people’s rights to food, water, housing and decent work.
+While these projects can bring much-needed economic development, too often the benefits are not equitably distributed, and communities that are already poor and marginalized end up shouldering the costs.
+Displacement of communities and destruction of natural resources destroys livelihoods and leads to food insecurity, diminished access to schools and healthcare, and the breakdown of social networks and cultures.
+Instead of contributing to development, ill-conceived projects can undermine people’s rights to food, water, housing and decent work.

+Despite these challenges, it is possible to hold companies and governments to account.
+For this to happen, local communities and the organizations that support them must be organized, informed, and strategic.
 In most cases, the first step is to take complaints directly to local authorities, national authorities or the business operating on the ground.
-But when these approaches have limited success, communities and their supporters should not give up.
-There are other strategies that can be tried that reach beyond the borders of the project and the country where it is located.
+But when these approaches have limited success, there are other strategies to pursue that reach beyond the borders of the project and the country where it is located.

 Behind most large-scale investment projects is a web of global actors that make the project possible.
 These actors include banks and investors that are funding the project and the companies that are buying what is being produced.
-All of these actors are necessary to a project’s success, and all are aiming to earn a profit from it in one way or another.
-They all have a relationship with the business operating on the ground and have the ability to influence it.
-All of these actors have some responsibility to ensure that the project does not harm local people.
+All these actors are necessary to a project’s success, are aiming to earn a profit from it, and can influence their business partner operating on the ground.
+They also all have some responsibility to ensure that the project does not harm people.